IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/subtitling.md

 FBK/IWSLT23.Subtitling.TEDtst.en-de.FBK.primary.srt
 ```

-Submissions must be sent as an email attachment to these addresses: cettolo AT fbk dot eu
+Submissions must be sent as an email attachment to these addresses: *cettolo AT fbk DOT eu* and *ematusov AT apptek DOT com*

 The email should include the following information: